Skip to Content

 There are two pools.
 The hot pool is about 39C.
 There is a unique island in the middle where the hot water bubbles out.
 The swimming pool is 27-29C and includes a diving board and slide.
 The water is the most radioactive in Canada since it contains radium.
 But the radioactivity is still very, very weak so it won’t harm people.
 (Don’t worry!)

 Getting to Radium Hot Springs: The springs are on Highway 93 just 3 kilometres east of the junction with Highway 95.
 The village of Radium Hot Springs is right at the junction, but the springs themselves are not.
+Here are Google Maps driving directions.

 Where to Stay: There are lots of hotels in the nearby village of Radium Hot Springs.
 Kootenay National Park’s Red Streak Campground is also nearby.

-Hot Springs in the Rocky Mountains
+Hot Springs in the Canadian Rocky Mountains

 Banff Upper Hot Springs

-Upper Hot Springs in Banff National Park in Canada
+There Upper Hot Springs in Banff are the most famous hot springs in Alberta.

 It’s a commercialized pool, but the stone buildings are quite beautiful since they were built in the 1930s.
 If you want to really get into the vintage vibe, you can rent a heritage swimsuit.
 The 39C outdoor pool has great views of the surrounding mountains.
 I loved it in the snow!
 There’s a cafe too.

 How to get to Banff Upper Hot Springs: From downtown Banff take Banff Avenue over the Bow River Bridge.
 Turn left on Spray Avenue, then take the next right onto Mountain Avenue.
 Stay on Mountain Avenue until it ends at the Upper Hot Springs.
+You can also take the Roam bus route 1 since parking is limited.
+Here are Google Maps driving directions.

 Where to Stay: There are lots of hotels in Banff.
 The nearest hotel is the Rimrock Resort Hotel which is a 2-minute walk away.
 My sister used to work there and it’s gorgeous.
 There are also several national park campgrounds nearby.
 To save money, consider staying in Canmore, which is a short drive away.